Staffan de Mistura: 1970s–1990s

-In 1971 de Mistura started his career with the UN as a WFP Project Officer in Sudan.
+In 1971, de Mistura started his career with the UN as a WFP Project Officer in Sudan.
 In 1973 he was an Emergency Relief Officer in Chad, there he led the first ever UN airdrop operation.
 By 1976, he was working as the UN Food and Agriculture Organization's Deputy Chef de Cabinet, a post he remained in until 1985.
 In addition, he was given special humanitarian assignments to Dubrovnik, Sarajevo, Sudan, Ethiopia, Vietnam and the Lao People's Democratic Republic.

-In 1987, Staffan de Mistura returned to Sudan to become WFP Director of Operations.
+In 1987, de Mistura returned to Sudan to become WFP Director of Operations.
 From 1988 to 1991, he acted as director of fund-raising and external relations of the United Nations Office of the Coordinator for Afghanistan.
 Moving on again, he was employed as director of the Division of Public Affairs of the United Nations Children's Fund, known as UNICEF, and was also UNICEF representative for Somalia.

-In 1992, Staffan de Mistura was in Nagorno-Karabakh with UN mission chief Francesco Vendrell.
+In 1992, he was in Nagorno-Karabakh with UN mission chief Francesco Vendrell.

 He was briefly the United Nations Humanitarian Coordinator for Iraq.
 The job lasted from March through August 1997.

-Staffan de Mistura sat as a member of the Security Council Panel on Humanitarian Issues in Iraq, in 1999.
+De Mistura sat as a member of the Security Council Panel on Humanitarian Issues in Iraq, in 1999.
 He was also briefly Special Adviser to the High Commissioner for Refugees in Kosovo; a job that lasted from April to June.
 He was then given the task of Regional Administrator for the Mitrovica Region in Kosovo.